jfh5580/jfh5580/README.md

 🎓 B.S Statistics with a focus on Information Sciences and Technology At Penn State

-📈 Graduate Student looking for a full-time job in data science field
+📈 Graduate Student looking for a full-time job in the data science field

 📧 joonhong96@gwu.edu